 Tianjin Healthcare Commission group (pictured) heard from Patrick Peal, Chief Executive of East Anglian Air Ambulance and Alastair Wilson, Medical Director about how the service delivers outstanding care, quality, and value to the community and has a culture of continuous improvement, before witnessing a landing of an Air Ambulance and meeting the crew at the Møller Centre .

 The head of the delegation from Tianjin Healthcare Commission commented, “The programme has given our leadership team the knowledge, skills and confidence to be able to further the reform of public hospitals, increase their efficiency and support the integration of primary, secondary and social care to better facilitate healthcare services in China.
 We have enjoyed meeting, listening to and debating with an incredibly experienced faculty of senior healthcare leaders from the UK and have exchanged best practice on measuring and improving quality of clinical care; hospital management, joining up primary and secondary care, public private partnerships, delivering clinical excellence as well as improving efficiency.
 The programme has allowed us to analyse the major challenges and issues China is facing during the healthcare reform and development; and then design, introduce, and build major new innovative policies that will benefit the Chinese healthcare system.

-Cathy Butler, Director of Programmes, Møller Executive Education said, “We have supported UK China collaboration for over 12 years with our leadership development programmes.
+Cathy Butler, Head of Executive Education, Møller Institute said, “We have supported UK China collaboration for over 12 years with our leadership development programmes.
 Our current focus on healthcare has already had significant impact in China in supporting leaders to implement healthcare reform to meet their goal of establishing and improving their basic health care system, and providing their people with secure, efficient, convenient and affordable services.
 We have signed a five-year MOU with Tianjin Healthcare Family Commission and this is the second year of our partnership with them.”